EwoutH/urban-self-driving-effects/paper/paper.md

    - Freight transport is a relatively small part of urban traffic, but could be included in future versions.
 4. Limited representation of public transit: Transit is modeled simplistically, not capturing details of transit routes, schedules, or capacity constraints.
    - Detailed transit modeling would require integration with a separate transit simulation model.
+   - Peak hour capacity constraints and crowding effects are not considered.
 5. No modeling of active modes infrastructure: The model does not consider the impact of bicycle lanes or pedestrian infrastructure on mode choice and traffic flow.
    - Bicycle and public transport don't face many delays due to congestion, so the impact of infrastructure is limited.
    - It was found that bicycle travel times are remarkable consistent with distance for bicycle trips (see [travel_time_distance_google.ipynb](..%2Ftravel_api%2Ftravel_time_distance_google.ipynb)), so an explicit model was not deemed necessary as long as the lookup tables have enough detail.
+6. Simplified intersection dynamics: The model uses default merge priorities and does not include traffic signal timing or turn lane specifications.
+   - While adequate for system-level analysis, this may affect the accuracy of local congestion patterns.
+7. Homogeneous vehicle characteristics: All vehicles within a mode are assumed to have identical performance characteristics.
+   - In reality, different vehicle types (e.g., electric vs. conventional) could affect traffic flow and mode choice.

 ### Data
 Data availability is always a limitation in ABM models, and this model is no exception.
 Especially validation data for congestion, mode choice and AV pricing was hard to come by.
 Some specific limitations include: